SingleValue

 Customizing and formatting units

-When passing a number to the data
+When passing a number to the data attribute, you can use the formatter prop

 to change how the number is represented.
 All the Design System formatters